-(3) Applicants who have committed violations of veterinary practice laws and rules in other states, provinces or countries, or who have documented history of incompetence or engaging in acts involving dishonesty, violence against persons or animals, illegal sale or use of drugs, substance abuse, acts of unfairness, or disrespect for the rights of others or for the law may be denied licensure.
+(4) Applications from individuals who have committed violations of veterinary practice laws and rules in other states, provinces or countries, or who have documented history of violations of other laws substantially related to the qualifications, functions or duties of veterinary medicine, sale or use of illegal drugs, or substance abuse may be denied.

-(4) Making an intentional material false statement or omission on application or otherwise to the Board may be grounds for denial of licensure.
+(5) Making a material false statement or omission on application or otherwise to the Board may be grounds for denial of application.